naterarmstrong/luck-be-a-statlord/README.md

 - `saved_value`: This is used by items that trigger periodically, as well as essences that need to wait a certain number of spins.
 - `permanent_bonus`: This is used for eaters (Ms. Fruit, Diver, etc) and symbols that grow in value (Amethyst, Pear) to permanently increase their value.
 The amount it increases by can be determined from the `diff`.
 - `permanent_bonuses`: This is used for essences, and permanently changes things for a subset of symbols.
 An example of a permanent bonus triggering is below.
 The `diff` describes what the bonus is, and what symbols it applies to.
+- `wildcarded`: This is used when a symbol acts as a wildcard.
+Once a symbol has `wildcarded` set to true, it is evaluated as a wildcard in later value calculations.
+Wildcards are evaluated last.

 ```
 [12/7/2023 19:27:14] Effect - ricky_the_banana_essence: {comparisons:[{a:symbol_trigger, b:True}], diff:True, value_to_change:destroyed}